-Figure 22 - Optimized session-based mutual authentication example
+Optimized session-based mutual authentication example

-Table 72 - GET_ENCAPSULATED_REQUEST request message format
+GET_ENCAPSULATED_REQUEST request message format

-Byte offset Field Size (bytes) Description
+Offsets Field Size in bytes Value

 0 SPDMVersion 1 Shall be the SPDMVersion as described in SPDM version.

-1 RequestResponseCode 1 0xEA = GET_ENCAPSULATED_REQUEST .
-See Table 4 - SPDM request codes.
+1 RequestResponseCode 1 0xEA = GET_ENCAPSULATED_REQUEST

 2 Param1 1 Reserved.

 3 Param2 1 Reserved.

-Table 73 - ENCAPSULATED_REQUEST response message format describes the format this response.
+The ENCAPSULATED_REQUEST response message format describes the format this response.

-Table 73 - ENCAPSULATED_REQUEST response message format
+ENCAPSULATED_REQUEST response message format

-Byte offset Field Size (bytes) Description 0 SPDMVersion 1 Shall be the SPDMVersion as described in SPDM version.
-1 RequestResponseCode 1 0x6A = ENCAPSULATED_REQUEST response.
-See Table 5 - SPDM response codes.
-2 Param1 1 Request ID.
+Offsets Field Size in bytes Value 0 SPDMVersion 1 Shall be the SPDMVersion as described in SPDM version.
+1 RequestResponseCode 1 0x6A = ENCAPSULATED_REQUEST Response 2 Param1 1 Request ID.
 This field should be unique to help the Responder match response to request.
 3 Param2 1 Reserved.
-4 EncapsulatedRequest Variable SPDM Request Message.
+4 Encapsulated Request Variable SPDM Request Message.
 The value of this field shall represent a valid SPDM request message.
 The length of this field is dependent on the SPDM Request message.
 The field shall start with the SPDMVersion field.
 The SPDMVersion field of the Encapsulated Request shall be the same as SPDMVersion of the ENCAPSULATED_REQUEST response.
 Both GET_ENCAPSULATED_REQUEST and DELIVER_ENCAPSULATED_RESPONSE shall be invalid requests and the Requester should respond with ErrorCode=UnexpectedRequest if these requests are encapsulated.

-610 10.22.3 Triggering GET_ENCAPSULATED_REQUEST
+560 10.22.3 Triggering GET_ENCAPSULATED_REQUEST

-Once a session has been established, the Responder might wish to send a request asynchronously, such as a KEY_UPDATE request but cannot due to the limitations of the physical bus or transport protocol.
+Once a session has been established, the Responder may wish to send a request asynchronously such as a

+KEY_UPDATE request but cannot due to the limitations of the physical bus or transport protocol.
 In such a scenario, the transport and/or physical layer is responsible for defining an alerting mechanism for the Requester.
 Upon receiving the alert, the Requester shall issue a GET_ENCAPSULATED_REQUEST to the Responder.